Fleurer/fan/README.md

-Shmily
+XiaoFan
 ========

-Shmily is a Fanfou client for Android
+XiaoFan is a Fanfou client for Android